CatherineKiiru/Open-Source-For-All/README.md

 # Open-Source-For-All
-This is a repository containing Open Source projects that software engineers can contribute to.
+This is a repository containing Open Source projects that software engineers, data scientists, UI/UX designers & technical writers can contribute to.
 These projects have an active community, maintainers are reachable and have proven to be supportive of their contributors.
 Happy coding :)!

 ## JavaScript, TypeScript, & React Projects
  - https://github.com/boxyhq/jackson